 “We have been here for 3 years and no waste has left the farm”.
 And now we are going out and collecting extra waste to process and use on the farm!
 And we want to do more…

 Excellent foods that come from the organic farm are wonderful in their own right.
 They taste better, richer, fuller.
 Not like the shallow, empty taste of that ‘good looking’ fruit or vegetable in the supermarket!
 But there is always cooking too… amazing exotic, fusion foods made from the exquisitely home-grown, pesticide and herbicide-free farm foods is where we are at.

 Teas, spices and herbs – both traditional and intercontinental are a fun and healthy thing to mix and match and experiment with.
 We are learning to make our oils, juices, cereals, pasta, bread, cakes, incredible meals and desserts.

-We process and produce a range of small scale foods and we experiment a lot with food to make it very interesting and unusual and tasty and super health.
-We feed our guests well and it has been often said that they want to come back for more…
+We process and produce a range of small scale foods, and we experiment a lot with food to make it very interesting and unusual and tasty and super health.
+Our guests eat well and it is said that they want to come back for more…

 We are supporting the village that we live in and the wider region.
 Helping educate local school-aged children, developing opportunities for communities around us: learning opportunities, business and employment opportunities.

 We are working with the village leadership on various initiatives to improve awareness around sanitation and waste management.
 They are big areas and these are things we can’t do ourselves.
 We aim to make and sell great food and host great learning experiences on the farm.

 From this, we aim to generate income and support in helping with community engagement in what is an overlooked context.
 Our small project has bigger dreams, and we hope to inspire others to get involved as we grow.